In a large skillet or casserole, oven medium-high heat, toast the chilies until fragrant.

 Start soaking the corn husks in hot water in a large bowl at the same time you start cooking the chicken, so they will be soft and pliable by the time the dough and meat is finished.

-Once the masa and the meat is ready, drain the corn husks and get ready to assemble your tamales.
+Once the masa and the meat are ready, drain the corn husks and get ready to assemble your tamales.

 You’ll want to lay things out in a convenient way with your masa dough one side, where it’s easy to get to.
 Your filling on the other and a steamer pot close by to add the finished tamales to (check out my picture above to see how I do it).
 You’ll also need a butter knife, large spoon or spatula to spread the masa (use what works best for you, I use the back of a large spoon).